TrajectoryMover: Generative Movement of Object Trajectories in Videos: Implementation Details

-\nameDataset uses Blender (Cycles) for rendering and PyBullet for physics.
-We use curated Evermotion~\cite{evermotion_website} indoor scenes and a foreground object pool of 119 assets, with 98 Objaverse objects~\cite{objaverse} and 21 primitives (canonical shapes plus Bullet-stable proxy variants).
-For each video pair, we sample initial object placements with shared scale and enforce visibility, support, and intersection checks, then run task-specific physics simulation (drop, throw, roll, drag), optionally apply online scene modification, and render the final videos.
-We run generation as parallel GPU jobs with one render worker per GPU and worker-level output sharding.
-We precompute and reuse scene and object collision meshes, and each run stores fixed seeds and full runtime configurations for reproducibility.
+\paragraph{Data generation.} \nameDataset utilizes Blender (Cycles) for rendering and PyBullet for physics.
+Our assets include curated Evermotion~\cite{evermotion_website} indoor scenes and 119 foreground objects (98 Objaverse models~\cite{objaverse} and 21 primitives).
+For each video pair, we sample scaled initial object placements, enforcing visibility, support, and intersection checks.
+We then simulate task-specific physics (drop, throw, roll, drag), optionally apply online scene modifications, and render the final videos.
+Generation runs as parallel GPU jobs with one render worker per GPU and output sharding.
+For efficiency and reproducibility, we precompute collision meshes and save fixed seeds alongside full runtime configurations.

-\paragraph{Training.} Using bounding boxes extracted from ground-truth masks, we construct the input control signal $\controldisp$.
-Specifically, red and green boxes specify the object's location in the initial frames of the source and target sequences.
-Following the native spatial and temporal resolution of the Wan2.1-T2V-1.3B backbone, each frame is resized to 832$\times$480, and we limit sequences to the first $\numf$=81 frames, leading to $F'$=21 latent frames.
-As shown in Fig.~\ref{fig:arch}, we adopt a parameter-efficient tuning strategy by training only the self-attention and projector layers while freezing the remainder of the network.
-To preserve the original generative prior, we employ a joint training scheme, alternating between the \nameMethod V2V task on our training set and the standard T2V task on a large video corpus at a 7:3 ratio.
-Training is conducted over 3,200 steps on an 8-H100-GPU machine with a total batch size of 16.
+\paragraph{Training.} Using bounding boxes extracted from ground-truth masks, we construct the input control signal $\controldisp$, where red and green boxes specify the object's initial location in the source and target sequences, respectively.
+To align with the native spatial and temporal resolution of the Wan2.1-T2V-1.3B backbone, frames are resized to 832 × 480, and sequences are limited to the first $\numf$ = 81 frames (yielding $F'$ = 21 latent frames).
+Crucially, we train the model using only empty (null) text conditions; as a result, users do not need to provide any text prompts at test time.
+As shown in Fig.~\ref{fig:arch}, we adopt a parameter-efficient tuning approach, optimizing only the self-attention and projector layers while freezing the rest of the network.
+To retain the original generative prior, we utilize a joint training scheme that alternates between the \nameMethod V2V task on our dataset and standard T2V generation on a large video corpus at a 7:3 ratio.
+The model is trained for 3,200 steps on an 8-H100-GPU machine with a total batch size of 16.